 Later, they resorted to the use of even heavy calibre weapons with their shells landing in villages across Shahpur-Qasba area.
 Some of the shells fell in the Shahpur village injuring five civilians.

-- Pakistan violates ceasefire along LoC in J-K's Poonch sector
+- J-K: Teen girl injured as Pakistan violates ceasefire along LoC in Poonch

 - 10-year-old boy, teenage girl killed in ceasefire violation in J-K’s Poonch

 The area is predominantly inhabited by Muslims and it also has the shrine of Sain Mira, a Muslim peer revered most by both Muslims and Hindus in Rajouri-Poonch districts.

 The Indian Army retaliated, but exercised restraint by using only the small calibre weapons.
 The exchange of fire between the two sides was continuing till reports last came in.

 SSP Poonch, J S Johar, confirmed that Pakistani shells have landed in residential areas of Shahpur-Qasba along the LoC.
 Pointing out that firing by Pakistan troops was still going on, he said that the police teams will go to the area once it stops.